 *Keb Mo was born on this date in 1951.
 He is a Black singer, composer, and musician.

 Around that time, Moore was also a staff writer for A&M Records and arranged demos for Almo - Irving music.
 Keb' Mo's early debut, Rainmaker, was released on Chocolate City Records in 1980.
 He was further immersed in the blues playing in the Whodunit Band, Albert Collins, and Big Joe Turner.
 In 1994, Keb' Mo' released his self-titled debut album, which featured two Robert Johnson covers, "Come On In My Kitchen" and "Kind Hearted Woman Blues."
-In 1996 he released Just Like You, his second album, which featured twelve songs of Delta rhythms.
+In 1996 he released Just Like You, his second album, featuring twelve Delta rhythms songs.
 He won his first Grammy Award for this album.
 In 1997, Mo performed on the television program Sessions at West 54th.
 Slow Down was released in 1998 and earned him a second Grammy Award.
 That same year he portrayed Robert Johnson in a documentary film, Can't You Hear the Wind Howl?

 His fourth album, The Door, was released in 2000 along with Big Wide Grin, a children's album.
-In 2004, he released Keep It Simple, which earned him a third Grammy Award, and his sixth studio album, Peace...
+In 2004, he released Keep It Simple, which earned him a third Grammy Award and his sixth studio album, Peace...
 Back by Popular Demand.
-Also, in 2004, he participated in the politically motivated Vote for Change tour.
-Keb' Mo' is part of the No Nukes group against the expansion of nuclear power.
+Also 2004, he participated in the politically motivated Vote for Change tour.
+Keb' Mo' is part of the No Nukes group against expanding nuclear power.
 Keb Mo released Suitcase in 2006.
 In 2007, he performed at the Sundance Film Festival and played the role of the mischievous spirit Possum in the 2007 John Sayles movie Honeydripper.
 In 2009, he released the live album, Live & Mo'.

 In 2020 his album "Oklahoma" won another Grammy for Best Americana album.
 Keb Mo is married and has two sons.